ShreyasAndurlekar/Agrivision/README.md

 npm i - Install dependencies
 npm run dev - Run the application
 -------------------------------------
 Backend consists of two Python projects which allow AI features to be used via an API call using Flask.
+1) Server branch - Crop Recommendation

 Use `pip install -r requirements.txt` to install all the dependencies.
 Run `python app.py`.